I'm currently a Unix/Linux Sysadmin working in the atos Websystems team in Monterrey, México. I was formerly a Project

-I also do external Consulting for Web Development Projects and often work as a Trainer for corporate customers on several IT Areas (from Project Management basics to technologies like Unix/Linux administration and Responsive Web Design).
+I also do external Consulting and often work as a Trainer for corporate customers on several IT Areas (from soft sills like Project Management basics to technologies like Unix/Linux administration and Responsive Web Design).

 Mostly short stuff about my clickety wandering through technologies (I don't do the social stuff, so no cutesy pictures of trivial stuff).
 I try to keep it sparse, but update regularly.

 I don't think one should use a blog or Social Media as a bookmark service, so I don't link to songs or stuff like that.

 I also love data visualization, version control systems and good software practices, so here's a generated video with the source code history of my website (of course its a git repo):

 I work at atos as a Service Unit Lead for the Websystems Team.
 We provide high reliability engineering for medium and large server environments for several large organizations.
 My team supports Unix/Linux, so we see a lot of RedHat and some legacy Solaris/SunOS servers.